-If you’ve been charged as an accessory after the fact — or you believe you could be charged in the future — then you need the help of an accessory after the fact defense lawyer now.
+If you’ve been charged as an accessory after the fact — or you believe you could be charged in the future — then you need the help of an accessory after the fact 2.
+Richmond Defense Lawyer now.
 Regardless of what happened, our attorney can help you work through the situation.
 We understand that people with good intentions can end up in difficult situations.
 Many who have been charged as an accessory after the fact may not have even realized that they could be charged with a crime for their actions.

-Cody Villalon is a Richmond accessory after the fact attorney who limits his practice to criminal and traffic defense because he passionately believes that everyone deserves a dedicated and well-prepared attorney when faced with a criminal charge.
+Cody Villalon is a Richmond accessory after the fact attorney and a skilled Richmond theft defense lawyer who limits his practice to criminal and traffic defense because he passionately believes that everyone deserves a dedicated and well-prepared attorney when faced with a criminal charge.
 Here are some of the reasons Cody Villalon is the right choice for an accessory after the fact defense attorney:

 But the strongest reasons to choose Cody Villalon are the testimonials of his former clients.
 They can give you the best idea of how you will be treated and how your case will be handled if you retain Cody as your accessory after the fact lawyer.